protojimmylin/byod-poc/README.md

 5. And other command like `alembic history` to check the history of the DB version.
 6. Alembic provides many command-line APIs but we want to uses these functions with Python programmatically.
 7. And this should be easy because it seems that Alembic has a series of simple internal APIs written in Python and all the commands are just function calls.
 [Ref](https://alembic.sqlalchemy.org/en/latest/api/commands.html)
+8. We can use `sa.Text`.

+# Dirvers
+1. Postgres: psycopg2/asyncpg
+2. MySQL: pymysql/asyncmy (mysqlclient has some problem with alembic)
+3. MSSQL: pyodbc/???
+(Async driver not found)

 # TODOs: